 News and notes about the investigators in the MGH Research Scholars program at Massachusetts General Hospital.

-Welcome to the Spring 2018 edition of the MGH Research Scholars Notebook, a quarterly roundup of recent news about investigators in the MGH Research Scholars program.
+Welcome to the Volume 3 of the MGH Research Scholars Notebook, a quarterly roundup of recent news about investigators in the MGH Research Scholars program.

 In this edition:

 Andrew Chan, MD, MPHStuart and Suzanne Steele MGH Research Scholar